gletz/github.io/README.md

 This page was published with github's autogenerator.
 The autogenerator is a page of instructions and buttons, in a step-by-step wizard format, that show you how to publish a github page.
 But the instructions end up being the page you generate.
 It's OK.
 I guess the idea is now to change it.

+##Background##
+I'm a designer who began as a graphic designer with a BFA from UW when it was a five-year program and there was no such thing as desktop publishing, let alone the internet.

 http://gletz.github.io/github.io/